sai-beekle/Kubernetes/K8s on AWS.md

 * You can create your cluster in an existing or new VPC either with a pubic or private topology.

-* You’ll need to configure IAM permissions and an S3 bucket for the KOPS_STATE_STORE.
+* You will need to configure IAM permissions and an S3 bucket for the KOPS_STATE_STORE.

 * The KOPS_STATE_STORE is an storage system that stores your cluster configuration and state.